1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 ## Troubleshooting

+#### Region Support
+When attempting to deploy or create the Container App Environment, Azure may present an error stating the region is not supported.
+Follow Azure documention to ensure the region name you defined, [supports Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps).

+#### Container App Name requirements
+Your Container App Name, (the ConAppName variable) can contain lowercase letters, numerals, and hyphens.
+It must be between 2 and 32 characters long, and cannot start or end with a hyphen or cannot start with a number, it is recommended to check [Microsoft resources](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules#microsoftapp) for any changes to the naming restrictions.

+#### Viewing Logs in Azure Container Apps
 Logs for a container app can be viewed from the **Log Stream**, there is a separate log stream for both containers of the revision that is active.
 Often reviewing the logs of the **op-scim-bridge** container can help understand any startup issues.

 #### Replacing your `scimsession` secret in the deployment: